AI Engineering Profile

 |---|---|---|

-| #8 Governance Gates | Human oversight on material decisions | Medium |
+| #8 Governance Gates | Human oversight on material decisions; emits a GDR at every gate resolution | Medium |

 | #9 Policy as Code | Governance rules as versioned, testable artifacts | Medium |